r-lib/ragg/cran-comments.md

-This is a large update bringing the ragg devices up to speed on all the new graphics engine features that was introduced in 4.2 and 4.3.
+This is a small update fixing a few bugs introduced in the last release

 It also fixes a slew of bugs